apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

     QualifiedName       ::= Identifier ( "."
 Identifier )?
     DoubleQualifiedName ::= Identifier "."
 Identifier ( "."
 Identifier )?

+The create statement in AQL is used for creating persistent artifacts in the context of dataverses.
+It can be used to create new dataverses, datatypes, datasets, indexes, and user-defined AQL functions.

 #### Dataverses

     DataverseSpecification ::= "dataverse" Identifier IfNotExists ( "with format" StringLiteral )?

+The create dataverse statement is used to create new dataverses.
+To ease the authoring of reusable AQL scripts, its optional IfNotExists clause allows creation to be requested either unconditionally or only if the the dataverse does not already exist.
+If this clause is absent, an error will be returned if the specified dataverse already exists.
+The with format clause is a placeholder for future functionality that can safely be ignored.

+The following example creates a dataverse named TinySocial.

 ##### Example

     create dataverse TinySocial;